Endunry/openweathermap-ts/README.md

   .catch((error) => console.error('Error is ', error))
 ```

-You can also setup a cityId and use it
+You can also setup a cityId and don't pass any arguments

 ```js
 openWeather.setCityId(1835848)